 - The property was originally intended for occupation by a minister of religion or a missionary and is now required for this purpose

 - The property was let under a protected shorthold tenancy which has now expired.

 In addition, if it can be shown that the property was originally an agricultural concern the tenancy may be governed by the Agricultural Act 1967.
 If this is the case, your landlord may be able to show that this tenancy meets one of the mandatory grounds for possession.

 If the landlord can show that your circumstances fit the mandatory grounds for possession, s/he can issue you with a notice to quit, informing you of the ground which the landlord is using to regain possession.
 The amount of notice which the landlord is required to give depends on how long you have been living in the property.

-If you have lived in the property for between 5 and 9 years, the landlord must give you at least 8 weeks’ notice to quit in writing.
+Protected tenants must get at least 8 weeks’ notice to quit in writing.
 If you’ve lived in the property for over 10 years the notice period increases to 12 weeks.

 Discretionary grounds for possession